grantj-re3/HandyIctDoco/music/NOTES_splitIntoSmallMp3.md

   file and you don't have a backup you should load a copy so changes are not written back to your original file.
-(Of course, if it is valuable then I'm sure you've already copied a __backup__ to a separate disk or device.)
-Navigate to:
+(Of course, if it is valuable then I'm sure you've already copied a __backup__ to a separate disk or device.  :oncoming_bus:) Navigate to:
     File > Open > Make a copy of the files before editing (safer) > OK
 - At regular intervals during the steps below, save your work as a project with something like: